jvde-github/AIS-catcher-docs/docs/what-is-new.md

 ## Edge version

+- CS unit for class B is displayed in shipcard of the web viewer if available
+- Serial devices can be initialized with an init sequence
 - Remodelling of realtime NMEA tab with options to filter on MMSI and share NMEA lines with decoder tab for message parsing
 - Option to track NMEA in webviewer for a specific ship or station
 - Shortcut to measure distance between two objects or points is now SHIFT-CLICK to select the first point.
 This should improve behaviour for devices that cannot distinguish between a left and right mouse click.